Elizabeth-Cz/home-assignment/README.md

 - Use the "Add Employee" button to add a new employee.
 - Click on the edit icon to modify an existing employee's information.
 - Click on the delete icon to remove an employee from the system.
+- Use the search bar at the top to filter employees by name.

 ## Thank you